cadexproject/cadex/README.md

 License
 -------

-PACGlobal is released under the terms of the MIT license.
+Cadex is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/PACGlobalOfficial/PAC/tags) are created to indicate new official, stable release versions of PACGlobal.
+[Tags](https://github.com/cadexproject/cadex/tags) are created to indicate new official, stable release versions of Cadex.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).